Pistonight/auto-switch-input/README.md

 #### Changelog

+ - (1/31/20) Added utility library and test scripts for buttons and sticks
  - (1/29/20) Added script compile time and run time overflow protection.
  - (1/28/20)
    - Implemented exit and wait instructions